SiaFoundation/siad/doc/api/index.html.md

 curl -A "Sia-Agent" -u "":<apipassword> --data "path=foo/bar&force=false" "localhost:9980/host/storage/folders/remove"
 ```

 Remove a storage folder from the manager.
-All sotrage on the folder will be
+All storage on the folder will be
 moved to other stoarge folders, meaning that no data will be lost.
 If the
 manager is unable to save data, an error will be returned and the operation will
 be stopped.